 - Ethiopian Airlines

 5. Opportunity cost when using miles for domestic flights

 Think carefully about what your travel goals are.
 Spending 25,000 (or 60,000!) miles on a domestic round-trip flight means you can’t use those as part of an international trip that you’d never pay for out of pocket – especially in business or first class.
+Like using Chase Ultimate Rewards points for flights to Europe.
 Every mile can only be spent once.
 Decide what your goals are and save up for them.
-But don’t wait too long, because miles never go up in value.
+But don’t wait too long because miles never go up in value.

 Do the math prior to booking.
 Make sure you’re getting the value you want before spending your hard-earned miles.